ninja76/aws_elb_ssh/README.md

 ## Build SSH configs and run commands on all AWS ELB/ASG members!

 ###The Problem
-You have an autoscale group with instances behind an ELB that are always coming and going.
+You have an autoscale group with instances that are always coming and going.
 Sometimes its nessecery to SSH into them for troubleshooting, deployment or other tasks.
 But it can be a hassle to keep track of what the current IP addresses are for each instance.
 This script does that for you and even builds the SSH configs for you!

 ##Usage